-Any student who is enrolled in the non-Carnegie program and fails more than one of these courses--Pre-Algebra, Science 8, English

-8, or Literature 8--may not return to Dominican.
-Furthermore, any student enrolled in the non-Carnegie program who fails a non-Carnegie course -- Pre-Algebra, Science 8, English 8, or Literature 8 -- in addition to failing a semester of Religion or any other course earning high school credit will not be able to return to Dominican.
+Any student who is enrolled in the non-Carnegie program and fails more than one semester of these courses -- Pre-Algebra, Science 8, English 8, or Literature 8 -- may not return to Dominican.
+Furthermore, any student enrolled in the non-Carnegie program who fails one semester of a non-Carnegie course -- Pre-Algebra, Science 8, English 8, or Literature 8 -- in addition to failing a semester of Religion or any other course earning high school credit will not be able to return to Dominican.

-Any student who is enrolled in the non-Carnegie program and has successful completed every class except one of the following -- Pre-Algebra, Science 8, English 8, or Literature 8 -- must successfully complete the course in Dominican's credit recovery program in order to return to Dominican in the fall.
-If a student does not successfully complete Pre-Algebra, Science 8, English 8, or Literature 8, the student must successfully complete the course in Dominican's credit recovery program in order to return to Dominican in the fall.
+Any student who is enrolled in the non-Carnegie program and has successfully completed every class except one semester of one of the following -- Pre-Algebra, Science 8, English 8, or Literature 8 --must successfully complete the course in Dominican's credit recovery program in order to return to Dominican in the fall.